JunshengFu/vehicle-detection/README.md

 * hist_feat = True # Histogram features on or off
 * hog_feat = True # HOG features on or off

-All the features are **normalized** by line 511 to 513 in `svn_pipeline.py`, which is a critical step.
+All the features are **normalized** by line 511 to 513 in `svm_pipeline.py`, which is a critical step.
 Otherwise, classifier may have some bias toward to the features with higher weights.
 #### 1.3.
 How to train a classifier
-I randomly select 20% of images for testing and others for training, and a linear SVN is used as classifier (see line 520 to 531 in `svn_pipeline.py`)
+I randomly select 20% of images for testing and others for training, and a linear SVM is used as classifier (see line 520 to 531 in `svm_pipeline.py`)

 #### 1.4 Sliding Window Search
-For this SVN-based approach, I use two scales of the search window (64x64 and 128x128, see line 41) and search only between [400, 656] in y axis (see line 32 in `svn_pipeline.py`).
-I choose 75% overlap for the search windows in each scale (see line 314 in `svn_pipeline.py`).
+For this SVM-based approach, I use two scales of the search window (64x64 and 128x128, see line 41) and search only between [400, 656] in y axis (see line 32 in `svm_pipeline.py`).
+I choose 75% overlap for the search windows in each scale (see line 314 in `svm_pipeline.py`).

-For every window, the SVN classifier is used to predict whether it contains a car nor not.
-If yes, save this window (see line 361 to 366 in `svn_pipeline.py`).
+For every window, the SVM classifier is used to predict whether it contains a car nor not.
+If yes, save this window (see line 361 to 366 in `svm_pipeline.py`).
 In the end, a list of windows contains detected cars are obtianed.

 ![alt text][image3]

 #### 1.5 Create a heat map of detected vehicles
-After obtained a list of windows which may contain cars, a function named `generate_heatmap` (in line 565 in `svn_pipeline.py`) is used to generate a heatmap.
+After obtained a list of windows which may contain cars, a function named `generate_heatmap` (in line 565 in `svm_pipeline.py`) is used to generate a heatmap.
 Then a threshold is used to filter out the false positives.

 ![heatmap][image4]
 ![heatmap][image5]